 Let me repeat that again – most gymnasts are not big.

 Did you watch the Olympics?
 I did.

 Who won the overall?
 Kōhei Uchimura.
 How big is he?
-5’3” @ 121 lbs.
+5’3”@121lbs.
 Does he look like a massive monster to you?
-Sure, he has insane upper body strength and some biceps, but does he really look big to you ?
+Sure, he has insane upper body strength and some biceps, but does he really look big to you?
 He has poverty legs compared to bodybuilders and fitness models.
-Moreover, he carries a lot less mass than many bar stars such as Lazar Angelov and Hannibal for King in his prime even though he is a million times more advanced than them in bodyweight training.
+Moreover, he carries less mass than many bar stars such as Lazar Novovic and Hannibal for King in his prime even though he is a million times more advanced than them in bodyweight training.
 The difference in skill is like comparing a beginner pianist to a maestro.
 How is that even possible?
 I thought that malteses and iron crosses on rings were supposed to make you a freak of muscle.
 That’s what the guys selling gymnastics training told me.
 I guess they lied.
 I guess pinning in street workout > iron crosses and friends.